theMichaelR/DECO7180/README.md

 ## make sure the project is setup correctly
 git remote -v
-- this is show you what remote repo your local project is hooked up to, type it into your console on vs code with the project open
-- it should return:
+- this will make sure your local project is connected to the shard repo on github, type it into your console on vs code with the project open, it should return:
 - "origin  https://github.com/theMichaelR/DECO7180.git (fetch)"
 - "origin  https://github.com/theMichaelR/DECO7180.git (push)"